-The Santa Monica Pier is a favorite local fishing spot, and it's a great place for visitors to drop a line, too!
+The Pier is a favorite local fishing spot, and it's a great place for visitors to drop a line, too!
 (No fishing license required.)
 You'll find gear, poles, and bait at Santa Monica Pier Bat & Tackle, and friendly locals happy to share tips.

 When was the last time you tried something new?
 I thought so.
 If you're feeling daring, you can fly above the Pier with the greatest of ease at Trapeze School New York (TSNY) Santa Monica.
 No prior experience is necessary for the two-hour Flying Trapeze class or the one-hour Aerial Silks class.
 Adventure seekers over the age of 6 are welcome to swing and soar like Superman.

 There is also a food court at Pacific Park and food carts located throughout the Pier.
-Suffice it to say there's little chance you'll go hungry for any length of time at the Pier.
+Suffice it to say there's little chance you'll go hungry for any length of time here.

 You can print a Santa Monica parking map here.
 There is parking on the Pier deck, accessible via the ramp at Ocean Avenue and Colorado.

 There are also two lower lots accessible via Appian Way.
 Fees vary depending on the season and the location of the lot.

 The Pier is always open, and always fun, year-round.
 But check with individual business for specific hours of operation.